annutt2031/Data-Model_for_Online_Booking_System/README.md

 ### Exercise 06 — Updating the Class Diagram <div id="47"></div>

 For Task 1, add the Discounts for Client, Notification to Client entities to the class diagram.

-💡 [Tap here](https://forms.yandex.ru/cloud/65b909c1c769f108a56526f3/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.